AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-debp-01-how-to-think-like-a-data-engineer.md

 Thinking like a data engineer means solving problems at the systems level, not the tool level.
 It means asking "what could go wrong?" before asking "what framework should I use?"

-## Tools Change — Principles Don't
+## Tools Change : Principles Don't

 Every year brings a new orchestrator, a new streaming framework, a new columnar format.
 Teams that build their expertise around a specific tool struggle when the landscape shifts.
-Teams that build expertise around principles — idempotency, schema contracts, data quality at the source, composable stages — adopt new tools without starting over.
+Teams that build expertise around principles : idempotency, schema contracts, data quality at the source, composable stages,  adopt new tools without starting over.

 The question is never "How do I do this in Tool X?"
 The question is "What problem am I solving, and what properties does the solution need to have?"
 Once you answer that, the tool choice becomes a constraint-matching exercise.